Marketing Summarized

 D. The brand associates with low-quality product or content:

-• The product is seen as very cheap or tacky.
+• The product is considered very cheap or tacky.

 E. The public feels the organization ignores their input: